 Vakeel Saab First Look: Pawan Kalyan Looks Carefree As A Lawyer!

-Power Star Pawan Kalyan is gearing up for his comeback after two years in PSPK 26.
+Power Star Pawan Kalyan is gearing up for his comeback after two years in Vakeel Saab.
 And it's a celebration mood for his fans as the first look of the actor from the movie has been dropped by the makers.
 Pawan Kalyan looks carefree as a lawyer in the poster contrast to Amitabh Bachchan in Pink.
 The makers have also announced the title of the film, Vakeel Saab.
 Since the announcement #VakeelSaabFirstLookPoster is trending on social media, especially Twitter.

 Yesterday, the makers of the film had dropped the pre-look of PSPK 26 with the announcement of the first look poster release details.